 Try as much as you can to travel like a local

 You will all second me in this that once you’ve branded yourself the title tourist, you end up spending more than you would otherwise.
 This is because being tourist expenses become more, and you end up at joints specifically made for tourist which in most cases are quite costly.
 If you would want to save some cash, then you should probably travel like a local.
-That involves travelling by bus, train or aeroplane.
+That involves travelling by bus, train or airplane.

 Finally always consider using second-class to cut more expenses.